Bitcoin-com/golden-ticket/README.md

 `npm run generate-mnemonic`

-You'll be prompted for a languag.
+You'll be prompted for a language.
 You can enter any of the 8 listed above.
 If you don't enter a language Golden Ticket will default to English.

-This will next generate the funder's address at HD path: `m/44'/145'/0'/1/0`.
-It will also show the funder's address as a QR code and save the mnemonic and funder address to `mnemonic.js`.
+Next you'll be promted for an HDpath.
+If you enter nothing Golden Ticket will default to the first BIP44 account of your mnemonic. ie: `m/44'/145'/0'`

+Then you'll be prompted for the number of tickets that you intend to fund.
+It will default to 100.

+Golden Ticket will create a `wallet.json` file and write to it your mnemonic, mothership address and number of tickets.

+Lastly Golden Ticket will show you a QR code of your mothership address.
+The HD math for the mother ship address is `hdpath/1/0`.

 ## Create addresses